A Neural Framework for Generalized Causal Sensitivity Analysis: Details on implementation and hyperparameter tuning

 \textbf{Propensity scores:} The estimation of the propensity scores $\mathbb{P}(a \mid \mathbf{x})$ is a standard binary classification problem.
 We use feed-forward neural networks with 3 hidden layers, ReLU activation functions, and softmax output.
 For training, we minimize the standard cross-entropy loss by using the Adam optimizer \citep{Kingma.2015}.

 \textbf{Hyperparameter tuning:} We perform hyperparameter tuning for our propensity score models and Stage~1 CNFs.
 The tunable parameters and search ranges are shown in Table~\ref{tab:hyper}.
 Then, we use the same optimally trained propensity score models and Stage~1 CNFs networks for all Stage~2 models and closed-form solutions (in Fig.~\ref{fig:simulation_msm}).
 For the Stage~2 CNFs, we choose hyperparameters that lead to a stable convergence of Alg.~\ref{alg:learning_full}, while ensuring that the sensitivity constraints are satisfied.
-For reproducibility purposes, we report the selected hyperparameters as \emph{.yaml} files.\footnote{Code is available at \href{https://anonymous.4open.science/r/NeuralCSA-DE7D}{https://anonymous.4open.science/r/NeuralCSA-DE7D}.}
+For reproducibility purposes, we report the selected hyperparameters as \emph{.yaml} files.\footnote{Code is available at \href{https://github.com/DennisFrauen/NeuralCSA}{https://github.com/DennisFrauen/NeuralCSA}.}